belang/black_bean/doc/introduction.rst

 The Instruction Set Architecture(ISA) detemines the processor structure.
 A program compiled to a certain IS, can excute on the same type processor.
-Across ISA, program usually need to be rewritten or changed some instrucitons, because the assembly languages are different.
+Across ISA, program usually need to be rewritten or changed some instructions, because the assembly languages are different.

 An instruction is usually consist of operation and operands.